 Founder & President

-Sarah volunteers her time with various prison-reform related organizations, such as the Chicago Community Bond Fund.
-She also works with and represents nonviolent drug offenders through legal aid clinics in the Chicago community, as well as through the Mandel Legal Aid Clinic at her law school.
+Sarah volunteers her time with various prison-reform related organizations, including the Chicago Community Bond Fund and the Drug Policy Alliance.
+She has given guest lectures about opioid addiction and MAT at various medical schools and hospitals around the country.
+She also works with and represents nonviolent drug offenders through legal aid clinics in the Chicago community.
+After law school, she plans to enter politics to pursue criminal justice and drug law reform.

 Mental Health Director

 Dr. Hayden is a licensed clinical psychologist who specializes in substance abuse, chronic mental illness, PTSD, childhood trauma, and acceptance commitment therapy.
 Dr. Hayden worked as a psychologist, professor, and Dean of the Behavioral Sciences program at California State Polytechnic University.
 She runs court-certified 52-week DVRP and group therapy sessions at the La Mesa prison in San Diego.

 Marcia Glass, MD